MuckRock/missouri-childcare-deserts/README.md

 ## Data
 ### Supply of Missouri child care programs
-- The "supply" of child programs, [`data/raw/(data/raw/ChildCareAware_nov_2019_mar_2023`](data/raw/ChildCareAware_nov_2019_mar_2023.xlsx), was determind by the licensed capacity of programs by zip code, through data provied by the advocacy group [Child Care Aware](https://mochildcareaware.org/) who has pulled data from [Missouri’s active facility list](https://dese.mo.gov/media/file/active-facility-list-04012023) since 2019.
+The "supply" of child programs, [`data/raw/(data/raw/ChildCareAware_nov_2019_mar_2023`](data/raw/ChildCareAware_nov_2019_mar_2023.xlsx), was determind by the licensed capacity of programs by zip code, through data provied by the advocacy group [Child Care Aware](https://mochildcareaware.org/) who has pulled data from [Missouri’s active facility list](https://dese.mo.gov/media/file/active-facility-list-04012023) since 2019

-### 5-year American Community Survey estimates
+### Demand for Missouri child care
+- The demand for child care was determind by the number of children five and under by Zip Code Tabulation Area, using American Community Survey 5-Year Data (2017-2021).
+This methodology is similiar to the one used by [Child Care Aware Missouri](https://mochampionofchildren.com/caredeserts/) and in [child care research more broadly](childcareaccess.org/methods/).
+ACS data was pulled using the `tidycensus` package in [`etl/2_get-zcta-2017-2021-acs`](etl/2_get-zcta-2017-2021-acs.R) and stored in [`processed/pop_zcta_5acs`](processed/pop_zcta_5acs.csv)

 ###